Paycom VS Paylocity Comparison 2022

 Both payroll apps offer robust features, but depending on your business's size and specific needs for HR, customer service, and integrations, one may slightly edge out the other.

-Overall, Paylocity’s customization, strong number of integrations, and slightly more competitive pricing help it outshine Paycom in a number of areas.
+Overall, Paylocity’s customization, strong number of integrations, and slightly more competitive pricing help it outshine Paycom in some areas.
 But that doesn’t necessarily mean Paycom might not still be the right fit for your business.
 We’ll drill down further into both products to let you know where they excel and where they’re lacking.

 Table of Contents